 You know that feeling when you have been talking with someone for quite some time and already you’ve mapped out your entire life together, and then now finally, you guys are going on a date for the first time?
-That marriage of inexplicable excitement and utter sense of dread (because what if the person doesn’t think you’re cute in person), that makes you wanna pee, and makes you not want to eat?
-That’s the kind of feeling that I had when I found out that we would be entering two horror mazes at the Universal Studios Japan.
+That marriage of inexplicable excitement and utter sense of dread because what if the person doesn’t think you’re cute in person?
+That’s the kind of feeling that I had when I found out we would be entering two horror mazes at the Universal Studios Japan.
 And that was just the tip of the iceberg.
-This year, USJ has prepared the most amazing Halloween experience for their guests and today I will walk you through some of the best scary attractions that they have.
+Today I will walk you through some of the best scary attractions that they have.
 Are you ready to step into a nightmare?

 The Halloween Horror Nights have three sections: Horror Maze, The Curse Attraction, and Horror Area.
-These attractions were also ranked based on horror levels, 1 being the least scary and 10 as the most horrifying.
+These are also ranked based on horror levels, 1 being the least scary and 10 as the most horrifying.

 Slammed cabinets, ghostly apparitions, flickering lights, demonic laughter; if you are into these scenes, check out the Horror Maze of USJ.
 The horror maze or horror house is that Halloween gimmick that aims to replicate that creepy feeling one gets when entering a haunted house.
 (Note: Cameras are not allowed inside the horror maze.)